 1. Low Hold Windmill Exercise

 Hold the weight in your lowermost hand.
 It will ensure that the core attains a rigorous workout without you getting anxious about stabilizing it overhead.
-Also, it is perfect for those having tight shoulders who find it hard to sustain a vertical arm.
+Also, it is perfect for tight shoulders who find it hard to sustain a vertical arm.

 2. Rack Hold Windmill Exercise